troch/react-timer-hoc/README.md

 - Countdowns (time remaining)
 - Timers (time elapsed)
-- Forcing updates / refresh of time-based contents
+- Forcing regular updates / refresh of time-based contents

 ### Features

 - Stop and resume a timer
 - Change its delay on the fly
-- Synchronize with a timestamp
+- Synchronize with a timestamp (local or server clock)

 ### Installation